bormaxi8080/starred/README.md

 - [nullt3r/udpx](https://github.com/nullt3r/udpx) - Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be
 - [devploit/dontgo403](https://github.com/devploit/dontgo403) - Tool to bypass 40X response codes.
 - [nakabonne/pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices
-- [drfabiocastro/certwatcher](https://github.com/drfabiocastro/certwatcher) - CertWatcher is a tool for capture and tracking certificate transparency logs, using YAML templates based DSL.
 - [sensepost/gowitness](https://github.com/sensepost/gowitness) - 🔍 gowitness - a golang, web screenshot utility using Chrome Headless
 - [chenjiandongx/sniffer](https://github.com/chenjiandongx/sniffer) - 🤒   A modern alternative network traffic sniffer.
 - [guacsec/guac](https://github.com/guacsec/guac) - GUAC aggregates software security metadata into a high fidelity graph database.